Tarun15082003/chrome_extension/README.md

 ### 8. Chat Context Memory

 - Sends previous chat history along with the current message to the AI model, enabling more contextual and coherent responses.

+### 9. Comedic Responses to Irrelevant Questions

+- The AI can detect irrelevant or off-topic questions and respond with a light-hearted, comedic reply to keep the interaction engaging.

 ---